-The initial step in the development of a fair and objective assessment was to measure the fundamental knowledge and skills required of a DoD CM professional and practitioner.
-A job/practice analysis was conducted to ensure that the knowledge and skills identified are representative of those required by CM professionals from across all of the DoD, encompassing tasks and functions performed by civilian, military, and contractor personnel.
+The initial step in the development of a fair and objective assessment is to measure the fundamental knowledge, skills, and abilities (KSAs) required of a DoD CM professional and practitioner.
+DIA conducted a JTA (also known as a job/practice analysis) to ensure that the knowledge and skills identified are representative of those required by CM professionals from across all of the DoD, encompassing tasks and functions performed by civilian, military, and contractor personnel.

-The job/practice analysis was designed and facilitated by technical experts-human capital specialists contracted by DIA, experienced DoD leaders, and SMEs from the uniformed Services and multiple DoD Agencies.
-This analysis included a detailed review of studies defining specific work tasks and the required knowledge and skills necessary to perform those tasks, as well as a verification of the results by SMEs and representatives from each DoD Component.
-The job/practice analysis clarified the DoD's expectations of what CM professionals must know and be able to do at the fundamental level to successfully perform responsibilities that support CM functions.
-This information was then used to generate the CM EBoK that specifies the topic and sub-topic areas that are to be measured by the CCMP-F program.
+Technical experts designed and facilitated the JTA- specifically; human capital specialists contracted by DIA, experienced DoD leaders, and SMEs from the uniformed Services and multiple DoD Agencies.
+This analysis included a detailed review of studies defining specific work tasks and the required KSAs necessary to perform those tasks, as well as a verification of the results by SMEs and representatives from each DoD Component.
+The JTA clarified the DoD's expectations of what CM professionals must know and be able to do at the fundamental level to successfully perform responsibilities that support CM functions.
+DIA SMEs then used this information to generate the CM EBoK that specifies the required topic and sub-topic areas measured by the CCMP-F program.
 A working group of CM and training experts held multiple sessions to recommend this EBoK, which was then validated by the CCMP GC.
-This EBoK provided guidance to the CCMP PMO team on the specific standards (i.e., correct answers) to be developed.
+DIA repeated this process in 2020 using a CCMP GC-appointed EBoK 3.0 panel, which resulted in the proposed EBoK 3.0.
+The CCMP GC approved EBoK 3.0 on 4 Dec 2020.